smit5490/CustomerChurn/README.md

-# Predicting Subscription Churn
+# Understanding Customer Churn

+_Note: This repository was completely updated and used as the first project in Udacity's Data Scientist Nanodegree program._

+### Task:
-**Task**: Analyze churn rate for a subscription-based personal finance business.

-Churn rate is defined as the proportion of members who cancel their subscription.
-A 20% churn rate can also be referred to as an 80% retention rate.
+Analyze churn rate for a subscription-based personal finance business.
+The churn rate is defined as the proportion of members who cancel their subscription.
+For example, a 20% churn rate can also be referred to as an 80% retention rate.

-**Goal**:

-* Calculate average churn rate over the last 9 months for each price tier.
-* Predict the number of currently active subscriptions that will still be active next month.
-* Predict the number of currently active subscriptions that will still be active in 3 months.
-* Build a separate model that predicts tenure based on price tier, source, and country.
-* Provide actionable insights to the business.

-**Data**:
+### Data:

-The data is in one table called 9mo_pull.csv.
-It contains data for all members who subscribed to a personal finance SaaS 9 months ago.
+In the data folder, all data is in one flat file called *9mo_pull.csv*, which contains data for all members who subscribed to a personal finance SaaS exactly 9 months ago.
 It does not contain data for members who subscribed since then.
 In other words, each member in the dataset has the same start date.
+As a result, this data is considered to be "right censored".

-**Data Dictionary**:
+**Data Dictionary:**

-member_id - Unique ID of the user.
+*member_id* - Unique ID of the user.
-tier - Price tier (Silver, Gold, or Platinum).
+*tier* - Price tier (Silver, Gold, or Platinum).
-country - Member country.
+*country* - Member country.
-source - Original acquisition channel.
+*source* - Original acquisition channel.
-tenure - Number of cycles billed.
+*tenure* - Number of cycles billed.
 Min is 1.
 Max is 9.
-active - Is the subscription still active?
+*active* - Is the subscription still active?

-**Scripts**:

-The iPython notebook in this repository performs an exploratory analysis, an application of a decision tree and random forest model to the data, and provides some actionable insights for the business.
+### Code:
+There is a single notebook in the code folder that contains the entire end-to-end analysis and modeling of the data set.
+There are some old notebooks in the old notebooks folder that explore other packages/approaches, but are not directly relevant the Udacity project.

+### Project Setup:
+After creating a clean Python/Conda virtual environment all of the project's dependencies are in the requirements.txt file which can be installed using:

+`pip install -r requirements.txt`

+### Summary of Analysis
+Customers in the silver tier had the lowest churn and longest tenure of all three tiers.
+A similar trend was seen among customers that were referred to the company's software.
+T
+wo survival models were explored to forecast enrollments and understand the impact of a customer's characteristics on their tenure:

+**Modified Cox Proportional Hazard Model:** A modified version of the Cox Proportional Hazards model where the baseline hazard includes cubic spline terms.
+This model allows for extrapolation, but its predictions vary widely depending on the number of splines used (while still reporting very similar concordance indices).

+**Weibull Accelerated Failure Time Model:** A parameteric survival analysis model based on the Weibull distribution.

+In an effort to balance accuracy and interpretability, the Weibull model will be used for forecasting.